-Stand Watie represents Diversity
+Stand Watie represents Diversity.

 Or does he?
 Nobody in the press ever says Clarence Thomas represents diversity on the Supreme Court.

 “We don’t want any of our actions, whether intentional or unintentional, to allow for anybody to think that we support racism, white supremacy or any maltreatment of a minority, race or culture.”From Wikipedia:

 Stand Watie (Cherokee: ᏕᎦᏔᎦ, translit.
 Degataga, lit.
 ‘Stand firm’) (December 12, 1806 – September 9, 1871) — also known as Standhope Uwatie, Tawkertawker, and Isaac S. Watie — was a leader of the Cherokee Nation, and not only a brigadier general of the Confederate States Army during the American Civil War, but the only Native American general of the Confederate Army.
 He commanded the Confederate Indian cavalry of the Army of the Trans-Mississippi, made up mostly of Cherokee, Muskogee and Seminole, and was the final Confederate general in the field to cease hostilities at war’s end.He appears to have been about 3/4th Cheroke and 1/4th white.

 This will be an interesting test case.
 Commenter Clyde suggests:

 My bottom lining here is that monuments to white people are being desecrated and torn down.
 That they are Confederate memorials is only 10% of the issue.
 This is just inchoate rage against “white patriarchy” by the coalition of the fringes.So, the fate of Stand Watie appears to be a good test case of whether the current paroxysm is really anti-Confederate or anti-white.